Skip to main content

 A.R.S. § 36-3294

-Arizona's health care directives registry has a structured registration process.
-The health information exchange organization that operates the registry must verify your identity, let you review what was entered, and only activate your submission after you confirm the information is correct.
+The Arizona healthcare directives registry follows a structured process.
+The organization that runs it must verify your identity and let you review what was entered.
+Your entry only goes live after you confirm the facts are correct.
 You can also retrieve, revoke, or replace your documents at any time.

 Title 36, LIVING WILLS AND HEALTH CARE DIRECTIVES